csaf-rs/csaf/README.md

 ## Build WASM Bindings

-If you want to build the WASM bindings locally, install `wasm-pack` (make `~/.cargo/bin` is in the path) and execute it:
+If you want to build the WASM bindings locally, install `wasm-pack` (make sure `~/.cargo/bin` is in the path) and execute it:
 ```bash
 cargo install wasm-pack
 wasm-pack build csaf-rs --scope csaf-rs